Every Factor Influencing Chimney Repair Cost

 The chimney stack projects above a roof and is what people typically picture when a chimney is mentioned.
-The stack is exposed to the elements and up against a lot of wear and tear over the years.
-Minor damage isn’t terribly expensive to repair, but, as damage levels increase, so does the risk and therefore the cost.
+The stack is exposed to the elements and withstands a lot of wear and tear over the years.
+Minor damage isn’t terribly expensive to repair, but as damage levels increase, so does the risk and therefore the cost.
 Damaged stacks can lead to dangerous smoke blowback or be at risk of crumbling and falling.
 Chimney stack repair can be as affordable as $500 but also as expensive as $3,500.
 If the homeowner acts quickly when they notice chimney stack damage, such as crumbling mortar or loose bricks, they can help keep repair costs as low as possible.

 Water leaks are a common sign of a chimney in need of repair.
 In fact, leaking water is one of the biggest red flags in chimney performance.
 Rain entering the house through the chimney can lead to several dangers.
 To start, moisture can lead to mold, which can cause allergic symptoms like watery eyes and a runny nose.
 Repeated exposure to mold can increase the intensity of a homeowner’s allergic attack over time.

 Cracked mortar joints are also a serious issue.
 Mortar is what holds the chimney bricks together, and repeated exposure to snow, ice, rain, and temperature changes makes it weaken over time.
 As mortar joints crack, they’re unable to support the weight of a chimney.
-This is another type of chimney crack that should be repaired as soon as possible.
+This is another type of chimney crack that needs to be repaired as soon as possible.

 Smoke that blows down the chimney and into the home is called blowback.
-This happens because the fireplace isn’t producing a strong enough draft to blow the smoke out, and it can be caused by a few different things.
+This happens when the fireplace isn’t producing a strong enough draft to blow the smoke out, and it can be caused by a few different things.

 A blockage in the ventilation system is a common cause of smoke blowback and can be the result of debris, buildup, or a broken flue.
 A dirty chimney is another potential cause of blowback.
 An improperly sized smoke chamber can also allow smoke to find its way back into a home.

-In a best-case scenario, smoke blowback is caused by a problem that doesn’t require chimney repair, like poor wood quality.
+In a best-case scenario, smoke blowback is caused by a problem that doesn’t require chimney repair, such as poor wood quality.
 But because there are multiple causes of blowback, some of which can be very serious, it’s best to have a professional examine a chimney producing blowback to see if a repair is needed.